-At York St John, you will be taught by a dynamic teaching team of health professionals with a diverse range of expertise and interests.
+On the Physiotherapy BHSc (Hons) course at York St John University, you will learn from a dynamic team of health professionals with a diverse range of expertise and interests.
 Our students have a host of different past experiences which they are encouraged to reflect upon as part of their learning.
 You will complete a number of practice placements throughout the programme, allowing you to work with patients in real settings under the close supervision of qualified clinicians.

 - Course fees